alistairpialek/alistairpialek.com/_posts/2023-02-11-notes-from-sre-workbook-betsy-bayer.md

 ## Case Study 2: Common Tooling Adoption in SRE

 Over time, we learned that how we conducted our development process would inform how potential internal users perceived the end result.
-These projects gained real traction only when staffed by production-experienced engineers 100% dedicated to building software, with schedules and support identical to the rest of Google’s software development.
-Building common software transparently, like clockwork, with great communication (“We’ll have X done by Y date”), greatly improved the speed of migration to the new system.
+These projects gained real traction only when staffed by production-experienced engineers 100% dedicated to building software, with schedules and support identical to the rest of Google's software development.
+Building common software transparently, like clockwork, with great communication ("We'll have X done by Y date"), greatly improved the speed of migration to the new system.
 People already trusted the new system because they could observe how it was developed from an early stage.
 Perceptions of how the sausage is made turned out to be more important than we anticipated from the get-go.
-Our initial thought that “if you build something great, people will naturally flock to it” didn’t hold true.
+Our initial thought that "if you build something great, people will naturally flock to it" didn't hold true.
 Rather, these projects had to be clearly defined, well advertised in advance, evaluated against a multitude of user cases (targeted to the grumpiest adopters first), leaps and bounds better than existing options, and adoptable with little to no effort.

-Often skeptical consumers will ask, “If my current one-off shell script works okay, do I really need this?”
-Adoption of common software or processes is analogous to reliability as a feature — you may build the best thing in the world, but if people don’t adopt it (or can’t use it if it’s not reliable), it’s not useful to anyone.
+Often skeptical consumers will ask, "If my current one-off shell script works okay, do I really need this?"
+Adoption of common software or processes is analogous to reliability as a feature — you may build the best thing in the world, but if people don't adopt it (or can't use it if it's not reliable), it's not useful to anyone.

 ### Conclusion

-However, these frameworks, particularly Kotter’s eight-step process and the Prosci ADKAR model, can provide useful insights for approaching change.
+However, these frameworks, particularly Kotter's eight-step process and the Prosci ADKAR model, can provide useful insights for approaching change.

 ## Conclusion

-We’ve long speculated that although the substance and sequence of the dishes are vitally important, people don’t have to eat the whole SRE meal at once.
+We've long speculated that although the substance and sequence of the dishes are vitally important, people don't have to eat the whole SRE meal at once.